MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/known-issues.md

 # Known issues &#8212; MRTK3

-For known issues in MRTK3 public preview, refer to [the issues page](https://github.com/MixedRealityToolkit/MixedRealityToolkit-Unity/issues?q=is%3Aopen+is%3Aissue) of our GitHub repo.
+For known issues in MRTK3, refer to [the issues page](https://github.com/MixedRealityToolkit/MixedRealityToolkit-Unity/issues?q=is%3Aopen+is%3Aissue) of our GitHub repo.